NRCan/CanFlood/docs/source/01_introduction.rst

 • Federal Flood Risk Assessment Procedures (in development)

-Some international guidelines are presented in :numref:`tabl-guidelines`.
+Some international guidelines are provided in :numref:`tabl-guidelines`.

 .. _tabl-guidelines: